Tips and exercises to help you relax.

 Relaxation doesn't have to take up lots of your time.
 Just stepping away from something stressful for a few minutes or taking time away from your normal routines and thoughts can give you enough space and distance to feel calmer.

-Relaxation doesn't have to mean sitting still – gentle exercise can help you relax too.
+Relaxation doesn't have to mean sitting still.
+Gentle exercise can help you relax too.

 Learning to breathe more deeply can help you feel a lot calmer.
+It takes just a few minutes and can be done anywhere.

 Getting in touch with your artistic side can help you feel more calm and relaxed.